-- 1. All females must have a tattoo OR tag by the May 15th deadline. - 2.
-If showing at the Iowa State Fair, all breeding females MUST have a tattoo AND secondary method of identification.
-This can be a calfhood vaccination number or an official 4-H ear tag if the animal is not registered. - A copy of registration papers is required for all registered females and must be turned in no later than the May 15th deadline.
+- 1. All females must have a tattoo OR tag by the May 15th deadline. - If showing at the Iowa State Fair, all breeding females MUST have a tattoo AND secondary method of identification.
+This can be a calfhood vaccination number or an official 4-H ear tag if the animal is not registered. - 3.
+A copy of registration papers is required for all registered females and must be turned in no later than the May 15th deadline.
 Those without registration papers will be put into x-bred classes.
 THIS WILL BE ENFORCED! - 4.
 Female livestock in all species will be allowed to show in breed classes but only one entry is necessary for breed champion to be named for each breed with an eligible animal. - 5.
 Exhibitors may show 2 entries per class.
 Breed classes must be declared at fair weigh-in.
 No changes.
 Other breeds may have breed competition.
 A Supreme Female Champion will be chosen from the class champions.
-A trophy will be awarded. - 6.
+A banner will be awarded. - 6.
 There will be two classes for Beef Heifers. - a.
-Class A is a Jr. Heifer born July 1, 2023 Dec.
-31, 2023. - b.
-Class B is a Sr. Heifer born Jan.
-1, 2023 June 30, 2023. - c.
+Jr. Heifer born July 1, 2024 Dec.
+31, 2024. - b.
+Sr. Heifer born Jan.
+1, 2024 June 30, 2024. - c.
 Yearlings must have been born between Jan.
-1, 2022- Dec.
-31, 2022 and have not calved. - d.
-Females that have calved are shown in the Cow class. - 7.
-Beef Heifers will not be weighed at the beginning of the fair but must come through the check-in line to have tattoos checked. - 8.
-Home Raised Class has been added for all breeding animals.
+1, 2023- Dec.
+31, 2023 and have not calved. - 7.
+Beef Heifers will not be weighed at the beginning of the fair but must come through the check-in line to have tattoos checked.